RusersGNV/r-gators/content/courses.md

 #### Stats Courses
 Many department across UF have courses in statistics that use R (as well as other programs).
 [Check out this site](https://ufstatscourses.shinyapps.io/shiny_tutorial/) to see all the stats courses across campus, and which ones use R.

-#### Introduction to R for the Social Sciences Workshop series
+#### RSSIG and workshops on R for the social sciences
+Based in the UF Department of Sociology and Criminology & Law, RSSIG is an interest group for University of Florida social scientists who use R. RSSIG mainly works through a Canvas website to which any UF student or faculty can register.
+More details are [here](http://www.raffaelevacca.com/teaching/rssig/).

-The  Department of Sociology and Criminology & Law, with UFII and the Marston Science Library, are offering a series of 8 weekly workshops focused on an introduction to the R programming language for data analysis in the social sciences in Fall 2017.
-Each workshop is free and open to all UF students, faculty, and staff, but spaces are limited.
-[Follow this link for more information](https://informatics.institute.ufl.edu/event/introduction-to-r-for-the-social-sciences-weekly-workshops/).
+In collaboration with the UF Informatics Institute, RSSIG hosts a yearly series of workshops on R for data analysis in social research.
+Click [here](http://www.raffaelevacca.com/teaching/rssig/) for information on the next RSSIG workshop and how to sign up.